 Does a Towel Warmer Heat a Bathroom?

 Yes, a towel warmer is more than capable of keeping the average bathroom nice and toasty.
-They kill two birds with one stone because you not only have a warm bathroom, but you also benefit from a fluffy heated towel after your shower or bath.
+They kill two birds with one stone because not only will you have a warm bathroom, but you will also benefit from a fluffy heated towel after your shower or bath.

 Here are a few reasons why electric towel warmers are such a popular bathroom heating system.